garroadran/quince/README.md

 ## Contributing

 Contributions of all sorts will be very much welcomed.
-Please see the CONTRIBUTING.md file in the ./docs directory.
+Please see [CONTRIBUTING.md](https://github.com/garroadran/quince/blob/master/docs/CONTRIBUTING.md) file in the ./docs directory.

 ## License